josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/🛰️_attribution_israel_style_mismatch.md

 Quietly degrading a critic’s phone service produces no symbolic yield.
 A viral confrontation or polarising image does.

-That distinction matters.
+That mismatch matters.

 ---

 ### 3. White Critics Are Harassed, Not Silenced

-There is a racial dimension that is often flattened.
+There is a racial dimension that is often flattened or avoided.

 White critics of Israel are frequently:
 - harassed,
 - denounced,
 - argued with,
-- or amplified.
+- or publicly amplified.

 They are rarely silenced.